 9) Beautiful and natural tablescape.

 Create a Thanksgiving tablescape with festive plates, silverware and glasses.
 Even everyday dishes are easily dressed-up for the holidays.
 Purchase cloth napkins or make your own.
 The average American uses 2,200 two-ply paper napkins per year — adding up to 662 billion napkins being added to the landfill on an annual basis.
 Make napkin rings out of grapevine or ribbon.
 This will save trees and creates far less plastics that clog our landfills.
+Also, if you are shopping for items to make your home and table beautiful, please shop local and give your support to local merchants!
 Thanksgiving Tablescape Ideas

 10) Include the kids.